 1. An established product – an ongoing salesperson – client relationship.
 Unless the market is unstable, the buyer tends toward automatic response behavior, in which no learning is involved and thus experiences little, if any, dissonance; but insofar as it does occur, the salesperson is effective because the salesperson is trusted by the buyer.

 2. An established product – a new salesperson – client relationship.
 The salesperson, being new, is less effective in reducing dissonance.

 3. A new product and ongoing salesperson-client relationship.
 Unless the buyer generalizes from personal experience with an established similar product, the buyer experiences dissonance, especially if it is an important product.
 Because of the established relationship with the buyer, the salesperson can reduce dissonance.

 4. A new product-a new salesperson-client relationship.
 The buyer needs dissonance reduction, and the salesperson is less capable of providing it.

 How can a salesperson facilitate the buyer’s dissonance reduction?
-Two ways are

 (1) to emphasize the advantages of the product purchased, while stressing the disadvantages of the forgone alternatives, and

 Summarily, understanding and using dissonance to help a buyer make a decision is what will assist you as a sale person to generate more sales and also improve your relationships with customers.
 You, therefore, have to be able to persuade the customer to make a buying decision and afterward convince them that their decision was wise.